Central Asia... Borderland of Civilization

 Wednesday, May 02

-After an early breakfast transfer to the airport for your flight to Mary (ancient Merv); the oldest and the best preserved of the oases-cities along the Silk Route in Central Asia.
+After an early breakfast we will explore Mary (ancient Merv); the oldest and the best preserved of the oases-cities along the Silk Route in Central Asia.
 The remains in this vast oasis span 4,000 years of human history.
 Merv blossomed during the Iranian Empire of the Achaemenids and later under the Parthian, Sassanian, Arab, and Seljuk Turk domination.
 Also visit Gyaur Kala and Sultan Kala; the giant circular rampart of Erk Kala, the remains of a 6th century BC fortress and Sultan Sanjar Mausoleum, an impressive building of exquisite brickwork completed in 1140 AD.
-Afterwards transfer to the airport for your flight back to Ashgabat and return to the hotel for your dinner and overnight.
+Visit the history museum of Mary city.
+Afterwards transfer to the airport for your flight back to Ashgabat and return to the 5* hotel for your dinner and overnight.
 (B,L,D)

 Thursday, May 03

 Have breakfast then transfer to the airport for your flight to Dashoguz.
 Proceed to Kunya Urgench; once the capital city of the powerful state of Khorezm and its territories.
 It was the center of scholars in mathematics, astronomy, chemistry and literature under the patronage of Khorezm Shah.
 Genghis Khan destroyed the city, slaughtering all male souls to avenge the killing of his emissary sent earlier to the court of Khorezm Shah.
 Items of interest include the mausoleums from the pre- Mongol period and the later Mongol period, the Tomb of Turabeg Khanum, and an ancient caravanserai with a 62m Kutlug Temir minaret and winding brick staircase.
-Depart for the Uzbekistan border checkpoint near the town of Khodjeyli.
-After border formalities, which can be quite slow and time- consuming, drive to the hotel in Nukus for your dinner and overnight.
+Drive back to Dashoguz and cross Shavat border.
+Drive to Khiva and overnight at the 3* hotel.
 (B,L,D)